filipemsilv4/FileWeave/README.md

 ## Why FileWeave?

-Modern LLMs like **Gemini** excel at understanding complex codebases - when they can see the big picture.
+Modern LLMs like **Gemini**, with its massive context window of over 1M tokens, excel at understanding complex codebases - when they can see the big picture.
 But preparing that overview has traditionally meant tedious copy-pasting from dozens of files.
 FileWeave transforms this process into a simple point-and-click operation.

 With FileWeave, you can:
 - Navigate your project structure with ease